Who is Volcanica?

 White Eagle coffee is a rare variety that grows in Toraja, and since it is the best Sulawesi variety, it is selected and kept separately.
 Unfortunately, it is not only the best but also less productive than other varieties.
 Just about 500 bags per year are produced in the area.

 With heavy chocolate notes and a fruity acidity for a great balance, this coffee is smooth and sweet.
 I love to brew it as an espresso, French press, and Moka pot.
 There is a syrupy mouthfeel in Toraja coffees, which pleases the old-school coffee lover.
 But it has a fruity taste simultaneously, which is a new trend in coffee.

 Another Indonesian source is from Sumatra’s island and has a great body, like all Indonesian coffee.
 Sumatra Mandheling is rising in Padang at altitudes between 2500 and 5000 feet.
 The acidity of Mandheling is low, with a syrupy aftertaste and earthy tones reminiscent of licorice.
 The exotic flavor of Sumatra Mandheling is the preference of many coffee lovers, and Volcanica roasts these medium beans to retain the original taste.

 Sumatra Mandheling is a great option for strong coffee, and if you want stronger coffee, it can be prepared with a French press, a Moka pot, an espresso, or even a drip coffee machine.
 It’s one of the best coffees for making a cold brew.

 Yirgacheffe is a district in southern Central Ethiopia.
 The coffee grown here is renowned for its exotic flavor and unique characteristics in high-altitude coffee.

 At altitudes between 5600 and 7200 ft, Yirgacheffe is grown.
 The beans qualify as Strictly High Grown coffee at this altitude.
-The high altitude slows down the growth, allowing the bean to absorb nutrients and produce its aromas for a long time.
+The high altitude slows down the growth, allowing the beans to absorb nutrients and produce its aromas for a long time.